 You will be met upon arrival at the airport by our driver who will guide you to the waiting vehicle and load your luggage then drive you to Arusha for the rest of your stay.
 Depending on your arrival time the day can be spent at the swimming pool relaxing or explore the city of Arusha.

-The Tanzania Safari for a Solo Traveller start here
+The Tanzania Safari for a Solo Traveller starts here

 Your day starts with an early breakfast then you will drive towards the plains of the Serengeti National Park, the largest park in Tanzania.
-The Serengeti has a diversity of landscapes including short grass plains, savannah, thick bush, swamps and lakes and it is famous for the yearly migration when hundred thousands of wildebeest and zebras trek to find fresh grass and water.
-On your way to your accommodation you will understand, where the word Serengeti (plains in the language of the Masai) comes from.
+The Serengeti has a diversity of landscapes including short grass plains, savannah, thick bush, swamps, and lakes and it is famous for the yearly migration when hundreds of thousands of wildebeest and zebras trek to find fresh grass and water.
+On your way to your accommodation, you will understand, where the word Serengeti (plains in the language of the Masai) comes from.
 You will proceed with wildlife sightings until sunset when you will drive to the lodge for overnight.

 After an early breakfast, you travel from Serengeti to Ngorongoro crater where you will descend into 600 meters Crater floor to view wildlife.
-Supported by a year round water supply and fodder, the Ngorongoro conservation Area supports avast variety of animals, which include herds of wildebeest, zebra, buffalo, eland, warthog, hippo and giant African elephants.
-Another big draw card to this picturesque national park, is it’s dense population of predators, which include lions, hyenas, jackals, cheetahs and the ever-elusive leopard, which sometimes requires a trained eye to spot.
+Supported by a year-round water supply and fodder, the Ngorongoro conservation Area supports avast variety of animals, which include herds of wildebeest, zebra, buffalo, eland, warthog, hippo, and giant African elephants.
+Another big draw card to this picturesque national park is its dense population of predators, which include lions, hyenas, jackals, cheetahs, and the ever-elusive leopard, which sometimes requires a trained eye to spot.
 We will visit Lake Magadi, a large but shallow alkaline lake in the southwestern corner, which is one of the main features of the crater.
-A large number of flamingos, hippos and other water birds can usually been seen here.
+A large number of flamingos, hippos, and other water birds can usually be seen here.
 Late afternoon drive to the lodge for overnight.

 End of Tanzania Safari for a Solo Traveller.

-After a leisurely breakfast, you will be dropped off in the airport for departure.
+After a leisurely breakfast, you will be dropped off at the airport for departure.